Build Warp's input with Warp import VideoEmbed from '@components/VideoEmbed.astro'; _Speaker: Dave, Product Design Lead at Warp_ <VideoEmbed url="https://youtu.be/ySzUj7kMZ64?si=MBhB4s_6lMDWHeS6" title="Building Warp's input UI with Warp video" /> ### The challenge Redesigning the input was tricky b

 Once we landed on a version we liked, we shared it internally.

-Most people were excited, but engineering resources were stretched thin — focused on improving agent-mode quality and prepping the Agentic Development Environment.
+Most people were excited, but engineering resources were stretched thin — focused on improving Agent Mode quality and prepping the Agentic Development Environment.

 So I thought: “What if I just Warp it?”

-Step 1.
-Locating the Git Diff Chip Code
+1. Locating the Git Diff chip code

 Warp searched across the entire codebase and found references inside: